NoNPCSociety/nonpcsociety.github.io/docs/ace/ACE_Public_Specification_v1.0.md

 ## 7.2 Limitation of Liability

-ACE acts as a platform facilitator and does not assume ownership of third-party rights.
+ACE acts as a platform facilitator.
 Legal responsibility for infringement remains with the submitting creator.

 ## 7.3 Post-Mint Claim Procedure

-If a credible intellectual property claim is raised:

-ACE reserves the right to:
+If a credible intellectual property claim is raised, ACE reserves the right to:

 - Temporarily suspend sales
-- Delist the NFT from official channels
+- Delist the NFT
-- Freeze further minting (if applicable)
+- Freeze further minting
 - Withhold pending distributions

+### Distribution Withholding Scope

+Any withholding MUST be limited strictly to proceeds directly attributable to the disputed work(s).

 ## 7.4 Resolution Authority